-When your loved one loses their life as a result of an individual or company’s negligent actions, you and your family are entitled to full and adequate compensation for the loss of their loved one.
-Working with our Arlington Heights wrongful death lawyers can help you achieve that.
+When your loved one loses their life as a result of negligence or other wrongful conduct of an individual or company, you and your family are entitled to full and adequate compensation for the loss of their loved one.
+Working with our Arlington Heights lawyers can help you achieve that.
 Misconduct or negligent action that contributes to a person’s death is classified in legal terms as wrongful death and should be addressed with the help of an experienced accident attorney.

 Common Causes of Untimely Deaths in Arlington Heights